CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'pagination', 'tabbed navigation', 'lazy loading', 'faceted filtering', 'search', 'scroll restoration', 'browser history', 'Turbo Frame', 'Hotwire'.
-These cover a wide range of terms a developer would naturally use when seeking help with navigation flows.
+These cover the terms developers naturally use when dealing with navigation concerns.

 3 / 3